LukeShortCloud/rootpages/src/commands/package_managers.rst

    "install", "install a package"
    "remove", "uninstall a package"
-   "autoremove", "remove unneeded dependencies"
-   "clean all", "removes DNF all cache, including packages" "clean packages", "remove cached packages (old, uninstalled, and/or downloaded packages)" "clean expire-cache", "set the cache to be expired on the next dnf usage; this allows ""dnf -C"" to still work against cached repository metadata"
+   "autoremove", "remove unneeded dependencies" repository-packages <REPO>, manage all packages relating to a certain repository repository-packages <REPO> remove, uninstall all packages that came from a specified repository "clean all", "removes DNF all cache, including packages" "clean packages", "remove cached packages (old, uninstalled, and/or downloaded packages)" "clean expire-cache", "set the cache to be expired on the next dnf usage; this allows ""dnf -C"" to still work against cached repository metadata"